danilotc/devdojoen-java/README.md

 1. [x] Java One For All 61 - Object Orientation - Static modifier
 1. [x] Java One For All 62 - Object Orientation - Static methods
 1. [x] Java One For All 63 - Object Orientation - Static Initialization block
+1. [x] Java One For All 64 - Object Orientation - Association pt 01 - Arrays with objects

 ---